Aty-0/Pong/Readme.txt

 2.Need instal Microsoft Visual C++
 3.Don't delete dll and gamedata on game folder

-!!!For this game i'm used!!!
-Known Problems
-Ai Mode(Bot) Lagged.

-For this game im used
+For this game i'm used
 SFML
 TinyXML2

 Released Paths:
 --------------------------------------
 [NAME_CLASS]
 (*) = Edit
 (+) = Added
 (-) = Cutted

 --------------------------------------
 PATH 1.00003
 [ALL]